 Installation is often very simple.
 Four bolts on a set of pillow block bearings normally hold the pulley in place.
 Loosen the conveyor belt, remove the old pulley and install the magnetized pulley.
 This type of installation does not require electricity.

 Crossbelt magnets are typically more expensive but offer better “cleansing” of ferrous metals from your grindings.
-They will require electricity and be considerably more expensive.
+Often they are used in conjunction with a magnetic head pulley.
+The cross belt pulls the metal off of the top of the material going up the conveyor.
+They may require electricity and be considerably more expensive.
 However, in many applications, there is no substitute for a reliable crossbelt.
-The majority of tub and horizontal grinding applications can utilize a permanent magnetic pulley.
+The majority of tub and horizontal grinders can utilize one or both types of magnets.

 Our magnet resource can be less than half of the cost of a comparable factory, permanent magnet.
 Download our forms and fax them to our supplier for a quick quotation or contact us for more details.